 Insurance and finance-related business in Arizona are often required to hold a surety bond to operate in the state.
-These businesses include mortgage brokers and bankers, collection agencies, escrow agents, debt managers and money transmitters, which are overseen by government agencies such as the Arizona Department of Insurance (AZDOI) and Arizona Department of Financial Institutions (AZDFI).
+These businesses include mortgage brokers and bankers, collection agencies, escrow agents, debt managers and money transmitters, which are overseen by government agencies such as the Arizona Department of Insurance and Financial Institutions (DIFI).
 Jet is a direct insurance company, so take advantage of working with the decision makers allowing for customer payment plans and quick processes.
 Select the bond you need below or give us a call if you don't see the bond you need listed.

-License bond for mortgage brokers and commercial mortgage brokers required by the AZDFI.
+License bond for mortgage brokers and commercial mortgage brokers required by the DIFI.

-Mortgage bankers and commercial mortgage bankers licensed with the AZDFI need a bond with limits varying between $25,000 and $100,000, based on total annual loans.
+Mortgage bankers and commercial mortgage bankers licensed with the DIFI need a bond with limits varying between $25,000 and $100,000, based on total annual loans.

-A $100,000 surety bond is required for licensed escrow agents in Arizona and is required by the AZDFI.
+A $100,000 surety bond is required for licensed escrow agents in Arizona and is required by the DIFI.

 Companies utilizing third-party appraisers must be licensed with the Department of Financial Institutions and obtain a $20,000 surety bond.